prosser/UtilityTypeGenerator/README.md

 Generates TypeScript-like utility types for C#.

 Utility types are generated types based on one or more input types.
-Slap the `[UtilityType(arg)]` attribute on a `partial` type and the generator will generate a partial type with the same name and type (e.g., class, record, struct) as the type with the attribute (yes, that can be different from the input type(s)!), but with the specified selector(s) applied.
+Slap the `[UtilityType(selector)]` attribute on a `partial` type and the generator will generate a partial type with the same name and type (e.g., class, record, struct) as the type with the attribute (yes, that can be different from the input type(s)!), but with the specified selector(s) applied.

-For more information about utility types and how to use them, check out [the docs](https://www.typescriptlang.org/docs/handbook/utility-types.html).
+For more information about utility types and how to use them, check out [the TypeScript docs](https://www.typescriptlang.org/docs/handbook/utility-types.html).

-Utility types can be composed to create new utility types, e.g. `Required<Union<T1, T2>>`.

 > **Important Note:** This only generates auto-properties, no matter whether the input type's properties are auto-properties or not.
 > This can be handy in and of itself, but computed properties are out of scope for this project.

+> **Another important note:** This is a source generator, so it only works w/ .NET 5.0+.
+However, I'm opinionated about using the latest stable C# SDK, so YMMV if you are running something ancient (like C# 7.3).
+You should really be setting `<LangVersion>latest</LangVersion>` in your projects (yes, that works with older TargetFrameworks).

 ## Usage